smashgg/developer-portal/website/blog/2018-12-23-BrawlhallaMatchups.md

 ---

-Brawlhalla Matchups is an <a href="https://github.com/henryaguerra/brawlhalla-matchups-bot" target="_blank">open source</a> Discord bot to find results for matchups between your favorite Brawlhalla players!
+Brawlhalla Matchups is an <a href="https://github.com/henryaguerra/brawlhalla-matchups-bot" target="_blank">open source</a> Discord bot to find results for matchups between your favorite
+ <a href="https://www.brawlhalla.com/" target="_blank">Brawlhalla</a> players!
 <!--truncate-->

 ## The Creator